yearn/YIPS/yip-X.md

 ### Technical Specification
 <!--The technical specification should outline the public API of the changes proposed.
 That is, changes to any of the interfaces yEarn Finance currently exposes or the creations of new ones.-->
 The technical specification should outline the public API of the changes proposed.
-That is, changes to any of the interfaces yEarn Finance currently exposes or the creations of new ones.
+That is, changes to any of the interfaces Yearn Finance currently exposes or the creations of new ones.

 ### Test Cases
 <!--Test cases for an implementation are mandatory for YIPs but can be included with the implementation..-->